On US road trips, I prefer to stay at independent motels.

 I find that motels are a better value than hotels and motel staff provide better service and information.
-It can be a challenge selecting an adequate motel so I compiled this list based on my experiences choosing motel rooms.
+It can be a challenge deciding on an adequate, clean, and safe motel so I compiled this list of tips for choosing a motel to help savvy travelers.

-1. Choose an Independent Motel
+1. Save Money at an Independent Motel

 Rates at independently owned and operated motels are generally $10-25 less per night.
 This is because independent properties do not have to contribute to national branding (advertising and marketing campaigns).

-2. Check the Motel Traffic
+2. Observe the Motel Traffic

 This is just a general rule; I have had great stays in properties that were nearly empty or completely full.
 However, various discounts are unavailable when a certain number of rooms are booked, so I prefer to find a place that has enough but not too much people.

-3. Motel Traffic, Part 2
+3. Observe Motel Traffic, Part 2

 In a prospective motel parking lot, I look for vehicles with out-of-state license plates mixed with local state plates.
 I consider it a great sign to see a variety of travelers and locals.

-4. Motel Traffic, Part 3
+4. Observe Motel Traffic, Part 3

 5. Watch the Motel People Traffic